apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/scale-for-apecloud-mysql.md

 # Scale for an ApeCloud MySQL cluster

-You can scale a MySQL cluster in two ways, vertical scaling and horizontal scaling.
+You can scale an ApeCloud MySQL cluster in two ways, vertical scaling and horizontal scaling.

 :::note